ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 </br>

-#### 2. Switch from AP mode to STA mode so that raspberry pi has access to the internet
+#### 2. Switch from AP mode to STA mode so that Raspberry Pi has access to the internet
 - Run command “nano hiwonder-toolbox/wifi_conf.py”, edit the file with your wifi and password.
 Save the changes and reboot via command “sudo reboot”
 - In the WIFI_STA_SSID, uncomment it if commented and type in your desired wifi SSID.